BernieO/calcardbackup/README.md

 ## Requirements

 - local installation of ownCloud/Nextcloud >= 5.0 with MySQL/MariaDB, PostgreSQL or SQLite3
-- according database command line client
+- command line client appropriate for database type
 - the user running the script needs to be able to read the full path to ownClouds/Nextclouds `config.php`, to the script itself and all used configuration files
 - GNU Bash >= 4.2 (check with `bash --version`)
 - *optional*: package `gnupg` to encrypt backup